 Increase Your Child’s Vocabulary with Speech Blubs

-It’s fun, it’s engaging and the little ones love it!
-Start your free trial today and watch your child’s vocabulary grow in no time.
+This app is fun, it’s engaging, and the little ones love it!
+Start your free trial today and watch your child’s vocabulary grow!

-In the world of academics for children from kindergarten to high school there are five different options for education.
-Although all offer benefits, one option may be more suitable for your child and your family compared to another.
+Children in grades kindergarten to high school have five different options for education.
+Although all offer benefits, one option may be more suitable depending on your situation.

-Public school involves face-to-face interaction in a structured environment guided and instructed by teachers.
+Next, public school involves face-to-face interaction in a structured environment that is guided and instructed by teachers.

 Remote learning involves teachers and students staying connected through the use of technology.
-Teachers still guide and instruct students and many times classes are attended at specific times in such places as a Zoom classroom.
+Please note that teachers still guide and instruct students, and often classes are attended at specific times in such online places as Zoom or Webex.

-Both distance learning and remote learning are terms often used interchangeably.
-But the difference is distance learning allows more flexibility for students with self-paced lessons.
-Teachers play less of an active role in classroom learning, but children are able to reach out to teachers for extra help if issues with curriculum arise.
+In this option, both ‘distance’ and ‘remote’ learning are terms often used interchangeably.
+However, the difference is distance learning allows more flexibility for students with self-paced lessons.
+And, teachers play less of an active role in classroom learning, but children are able to reach out to teachers for extra help if issues with curriculum arise.

-In this schooling option parents are the teachers of their children.
-Children are guided and instructed through course curriculum with more flexibility for the parents and children.
+In this schooling option, parents are the teachers of their children (one can even find a homeschooling teacher).
+Children are guided and instructed through their course curriculum and daily homeschooling schedule with more flexibility for the parents and children.